Wrestling coaches express conflicting emotions on the possibility of a season

 By starting in late February, wrestling would be offered as an in-between season with meets squeezed in between traditional winter and spring sports seasons.
 Indoor volleyball would also be part of the shortened season.

-The state’s indoor gathering restrictions to 50 people or less would make holding a championship meet of any kind near impossible this season.
+The state’s indoor gathering restrictions to 50 people or less would make holding a championship meet of any kind nearly impossible this season.

 However, holding individual championships in each weight class is a potential option.